-2016-2017 marks 30 seasons of The Human Race Theatre Company bringing the beauty, drama and excitement of live professional theatre to Dayton and southwestern Ohio, serving a population numbering nearly one million.
+2020-2021 marks 34 seasons of The Human Race Theatre Company bringing the beauty, drama and excitement of live professional theatre to Dayton and southwestern Ohio, serving a population numbering nearly one million.
 Our Loft Season provides audiences with award-winning, cutting edge dramas, American classics and regional and world premieres.
 Our New Works series expands the repertoire of enthusiastic audiences with brand new or seldom performed material.
-And our education programs touch thousands of children, while engagement programs address the cultural needs of challenged individuals throughout the Miami Valley.
+And our education and community engagement programs touch thousands and address the cultural needs of challenged individuals throughout the Miami Valley.

 After humble beginnings, when productions were mounted in whatever space was available to accommodate our budding troupe of artists and actors with their small audiences, we now enjoy a growing reputation and national recognition for excellence in theatre.
 From our home in the Metropolitan Arts Center in downtown Dayton, The Human Race Theatre Company provides ever-increasing audiences with a myriad of entertaining and enlightening performances.
-Most works are now presented in the intimate setting of our own Loft Theatre, while occasionally we are able to utilize the larger and more elaborate venue of the historic Victoria Theatre.
+Most works are now presented in the intimate setting of our own Loft Theatre, while occasionally we are able to utilize the larger and more elaborate venues like the historic Victoria Theatre and the Schuster Center.

 We have earned our place as a vital part of Dayton’s cultural community by offering an alternative to mainstream theatre with thought provoking productions that challenge and enlighten audiences.
 As Dayton’s professional, not-for-profit regional theatre, it is a mission we take very seriously as we address the educational and cultural needs of those we serve.

 The Human Race Theatre Company is a proud member of:

 26 PEBBLES is named “Best New Play of the Decade” by BroadwayWorld.com

 The Human Race named “Best Local Theatre Group” by Dayton.com